 WHEN DO I HAVE TO PAY?

-For timeshare, long-term holiday products and exchange contracts, a trader must not ask for or take any payments (including guarantees, reservations of money on account and acknowledgement of debt) from you within the 14-day cooling-off period (or the extended cooling-off period if the trader did not provide you with the standard withdrawal form or the important information).
+For timeshare, long-term holiday products and exchange contracts, a trader must not accept any payments, guarantees, reservations of money on account and acknowledgement of debt from you within the 14-day cooling-off period (or the extended cooling-off period if the trader did not provide you with the standard withdrawal form or the important information).
 To take a payment of any kind during this period is a criminal offence.
-You can report an offence by contacting the Citizens Advice consumer service.
+You can report an offence by contacting the Citizens Advice consumer service / Advice Direct Scotland (contact details can be found at the end of this guide).

 For resale contracts, the trader cannot collect payment from you until the timeshare or long-term holiday product has been sold or the resale contract is ended.